ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 the ``OFSwitch13`` module, the controller interface can manage the switch devices remotely over a separate dedicated network (out-of-band controller connection).
-It is possible to use standard |ns3| protocol stack, channels and devices to create an OpenFlow channel using a single shared channel or individual connections between the controller interface and each switch device.
+It is possible to use standard |ns3| protocol stack, channels and devices to create the OpenFlow channel connections using a single shared channel or individual links between the controller interface and each switch device.
 This model provides realistic control plane connections, including communication delay and, optionally, error models.
 It also simplifies the OpenFlow protocol analysis, as the |ns3| tracing subsystem can be used for outputting PCAP files to be read by third-party software.